n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 After blowing down overnight not every sample (10-K-2 is not)is fully evaporated but most of them are.
 I am sticking these in the freezer for now.
 Will do the next steps on these on another day.

-Will derivitize the first set that I esterfied yesterday.